-Individual and social well-being in the world depends less on outside situations, and more on whether or not one is able to come to a deeper understanding of the human mechanism.
-When there is a lack of insight and clarity of perception into one's own being, suffering naturally follows.
+Individual and social well-being in the world depends less on outer situations, and more on whether or not the human being is capable of coming to a deeper understanding and insight into the human mechanism itself.
+When there is a lack of insight into one's own being, what is its nature and programming, suffering is a natural consequence.
 This is the understanding of yoga - that it is because of avidya (ignorance) that all of man's sufferings in the world are born.

 Consciousness is not something fixed and defined, but can be stretched and expanded beyond its present limitations through a process of deepening one's attention.
 What the human being normally perceives through the body, mind, and five senses is only a small fragment in the fullness of what we call the universe, and it is only because of limited perception that the nature of reality has remained hidden from view, both one's own nature and the entire creation.
 A combination of Tantra Yoga (the Yoga of transformation of life energies) and Raja Yoga (the science of meditation), Shunya Yoga is an inner science for the expansion of consciousness towards freedom from suffering and realization of one's true nature.
 Through the use of asanas (physical postures), pranayam (control of life energies through breath control), mudras (seals), bandhas (locks), and kriyas (purification processes), the first stages of Shunya Yoga involve transformation of the energies of the mind and body as preparation for sitting meditation.
 As there are no sharp dividing lines between the mind and body, physical health is an important part of the science of yoga, but physical well-being alone is not enough and cannot truly bring human happiness.
 This is why it has been said that "man cannot live by bread alone".
 The causes of human suffering are have roots in the mind and it is through a more penetrating awareness into the mind itself that hindrances are seen, understood, dissolved, and inner transformation is possible.